putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 | Min @ Small | 329.66 | 261.34 | 569 | 418 |
 | Max @ Small | 502.66 | 338.66 | 817 | 576 |

 The components closely replicate the structure and functions of the flexible grid of a responsive page.
 Additionally, this implementation makes for a robust component.
-Video Demo X shows several of these Layout and Container components in use.
+Video Demo 3 shows several of these Layout and Container components in use.

 <figure>
 <video width="100%" controls>
     <source src="/videos/flexible_grid.mp4">
 </video>
-<figcaption><strong>Video Demo X</strong> The Container components, with red outlines, have a flexible width and reflow into a wrap-and-stack layout at narrower widths.</figcaption>
+<figcaption><strong>Video Demo 3</strong> The Container components, with red outlines, have a flexible width and reflow into a wrap-and-stack layout at narrower widths.</figcaption>
 </figure>